 Nancy Trautmann co-directs the project, focusing on curriculum development and evaluation of impacts of the project on teachers and students.
 Director of Education at the Cornell Lab of Ornithology, she has over 20 years experience conducting and evaluating science outreach programs for secondary teachers.
 She currently leads a project in which the Cornell Lab is developing a distance-learning course to help secondary teachers facilitate student research projects.
 Her doctoral research focused on web-mediated peer review among science students.

-Mike Batek is the Project Manager.
-He comes to HWS from a former position teaching science at Northwest College Preparatory School, a College Board school in the Rochester City School District.
+Mike Batek was the Project Manager.
+He came to HWS from a former position teaching science at Northwest College Preparatory School, a College Board school in the Rochester City School District.
 He was certified at Roberts Wesleyan and was a participant in the Urban Teachers for Tomorrow Program.
 During his three years at Northwest, he taught and developed curriculum for Regents Earth Science, 7th Grade Science, 8th Grade Science, and Environmental Science.
 He holds a B.S. in Geology, M.A. in Geography, an Ed.M. in Earth Science Education and Earth Science for Students with Disabilities, and has completed fieldwork toward his dissertation on woodland conservation in the Andes.

 Courtney Wilson was the Curriculum Specialist.
 She is a 2008 graduate of William Smith College with a B.A. in Public Policy and Environmental Studies.
 During the summer of 2008, she spent 14 weeks working at the Amazon Institute for People and the Environment (IMAZON) as an intern for Crossing Boundaries.
 She has since traveled to Kenya with the project and is writing curriculum modules that use a variety of technologies to explore conservation biology issues in U.S. and international settings.
-Courtney is now pursuing graduate work in Natural Resources and Informatics at the University of Michigan.

 Eugenio Arima is an Assistant Professor of Environmental Studies at Hobart and William Smith Colleges, a senior researcher at IMAZON and an environmental geographer with expertise in using GIS to document and model environmental change.
 He focuses on the scientific and geographic aspects of land cover and land use change using computer‐based models to predict the impact of future development on the Amazonian landscape.
 Dr. Arima also researches the social dimensions of deforestation through interviews with colonists, farmers, loggers, and politicians.